 Help your infant develop VISUAL SKILLS by:

-- Exposing Your Baby to Different & Enriching Visual Environments...
+- Exposing your baby to different and enriching visual environments...
 If you usually have an infant seat in the den, try other rooms so your baby can have different views.
 If you often carry your baby in a cradle hold through the house, alternate and carry your baby at your shoulder level so he/she can view the world with an upright head posture.

 - Massaging...
-For development of touch sense or tactile awareness, provide your infant with massage to arms, legs and trunks.
+For development of touch sense or tactile awareness, provide your infant with massage to arms, legs and trunk.
 You can use baby lotion or oils if you like.
-Many YMCA's and other organizations offer great classes for infant massage.
+Many YMCAs and other organizations offer classes for infant massage.
 This activity is great for bonding time with your child.

 If your child is regularly missing development milestones, occupational therapy addresses challenges related to cognitive, daily living, motor, sensory processing, social and visual/perceptual skill development.

 Information provided by Sallie Tidman, OT/L, Director of Therapy Services, and occupational therapist's Katie Bobbit, Megan Stratton, and Melanie Koch